 Provided a detailed response to the message testing questions.

 The RTI team will ask participants from each consumer group if they wish to participate in a follow-up telephone interview to describe their responses in more detail and provide additional information about their experiences.
-RTI will select two participants from each group, for a total of 12 participants.
+RTI will select two participants from each group, for a total of 12 participants based on the following criteria:

+Actively engaged in virtual focus group;

+Shared experiences related to struggling with a decision to continue/start medication during pregnancy;

+Responded that they rely on more than one source of information for medication use during preconception/pregnancy;

+Provided a detailed response to the message testing questions.

+Follow-up interviews will be semi-structured, and designed to go more in-depth to specific experiences and narratives related to factors that affect decision-making about medication use during pregnancy.
 The follow-up interviews will take 30 minutes and will be moderated by a trained RTI team member.
 Interviews will be audio-recorded and professionally transcribed.
 RTI team members will independently review and code transcripts from the virtual groups and the interviews in NVivo 10.0 qualitative analysis software.
 Team members will examine participants’ responses and code responses based on a predetermined coding structure.
 Once coding is complete, we will produce coding reports and identify trends across the groups and, when applicable, within the group segments.
 The RTI analysis team will review transcripts and then analyze them using the following steps (adapted from Krueger & Casey, 2000):

 1. Assign each focus group an identification number.